chatterjee007-dev/Data-Science-Portfolio/Python/Project_04_Valid_String/README.md

-# Python Project: Finding Valid String
+# Valid String Checker: Character Frequency Analysis in Python

 ## Project Overview
 This project determines whether a string is "valid" based on the frequency of its characters.
 A string is valid if: